SamuelMelian/DAS-G01-2025/decisions/0003-database-type.md

 ### Negative Consequences

-* Reduced flexibility when adapting the data model; schema migrations may become complex in production environments.
+* The rigid schema of relational databases may become a strong limitation in a food-related business domain, which is subject to frequent regulatory updates (e.g., allergen tracking, lot traceability, temperature logging).
+These changes can require recurring schema migrations, increasing operational effort and deployment complexity.
-* Vertical scalability may become a bottleneck under extreme load without additional strategies (partitioning, replication).
+* Vertical scalability may become a bottleneck under extreme load without additional strategies (sharding, replication, partitioning).
-* May require performance optimization for frequently changing datasets (e.g., real-time statistics).
+* New data attributes added for product batches, quality incidents, or extended traceability may need careful schema evolution to avoid downtime or inconsistencies.

 ## Pros and Cons of the Options